-Under the new legislation applying to attribution managed investment trusts (AMITs), you may need to make an upwards or a downwards adjustment to the cost base of your units (or other membership interests) in an AMIT.
+Cost-base adjustments for attribution managed investment trusts (AMIT) members

+You may need to make an upwards or a downwards adjustment to the cost base of your units (or other membership interests) in an AMIT.
 Upwards adjustments are only available for units in trusts that are AMITs.
-For more information on the rules for AMITs, see attribution managed investment trusts on page 24.
+For more information on the rules for AMITs, see Attribution managed investment trusts.